Bringing value to Chicago's suburbs.

 Design challenges.

 City projects always bring with them their own set of challenges.
-From location to the need to respect the existing neighborhood – this project was no different.
+From location to the need to respect the existing neighborhood, this project was no different.

 Location was perhaps the biggest challenge of this project.
 While a corner lot, the south side of the structure was erected nearly on the property line mere feet from another structure, and the two street sides were restricted by their close proximity to nearby Metra and CTA train tracks.
 Because precast is manufactured off-site and can be delivered as needed, it was the only solution that could navigate these constraints.
-The nearby train tracks were also elevated, so careful partner coordination was needed when both precast and the steel residential structure above were being installed at the same time.
-Not only was crane scheduling imperative, the position and counterbalance were calibrated so that the crane never swung over the tracks.
+The nearby train tracks were also elevated, so careful partner coordination was needed when both precast and the steel residential structure above were being installed simultaneously.
+Not only was crane scheduling imperative, but the position and counterbalance were calibrated so the crane never swung over the tracks.

 3D modeling assists in project flow.

 The precast Revit model aided considerably in the coordination efforts between the parking podium and the residential component above.
-It allowed the design team to review and work with the precast engineers to make sure the final result exceeded expectations
+It allowed the design team to review and work with the precast engineers to make sure the final result exceeded expectations.